Marcus Rashford reveals scale of racist abuse sent his way after Man Utd defeat - The Courier

 In a statement, Manchester United said they were “disgusted by the online hate and abuse aimed at Marcus Rashford and other players on social media after last night’s game” and that they “utterly condemn it”.

+“Those who make these posts subject themselves, not just to criminal proceedings but to long-term implications to their personal and professional lives by making these comments.

+“We would always encourage anyone who has been a victim, or witness of hate crime to report it at the earliest opportunity via 101, LiveChat or online.
+Alternatively you can visit www.letsendhatecrime.com.”

 It is not the first time the England international has been the victim of abuse on social media.
-In January, Greater Manchester police investigated racist comments sent to him and several other players.
+In January, GMP investigated racist comments sent to him and several other players.

 Last month, English football, along with other sporting bodies, united for a four-day social media boycott to urge the companies to take a stronger stance over racial abuse on social media.